tobini/TruffleMATE/README.md

     ./som -G --mate -activateMate -cp Smalltalk:TestSuite:Smalltalk/Mate:Smalltalk/Mate/MOP:Examples Hello

-The --mate -activateMate options runs the system with the Mate MOP enabled.
-Note that the classpath must be also extended with the MOP classes found under Smalltalk/MATE.
+The --mate -activateMate options make the system run with the Mate Metaobject Protocol (MOP) enabled.
+Note that the classpath must be also extended with the MOP-related classes found under Smalltalk/MATE.
 The -G runs TruffleMATE in interpreter mode.
-For running in combination with GRAAL install graal and remove the -G option.
+For running in combination with GRAAL, the [Graal][GRAAL] compiler must be installed in the system.
+Compiled binaries can be gathered from Oracle's [OTM][] Then the -G option can be removed.

 When working on TruffleMate, for instance in Eclipse, it is helpful to download the source files for Truffle as well: